waynehoover/dvorak-alt-layouts/README.md

 It took me about a week and a half of using this new layout until I was up to my old speed on the official Dvorak layout.
 In the end I found it easier on the hands than the normal Dvorak layout.

-## DvoarkIULB
+## DvoarkIULM
-After nearly 15 years on the Dvorak layout, I have decided to make a new layout that switches the L and B keys.
+After nearly 15 years on the Dvorak layout, I have decided to make a new layout that switches the L and M keys.
 The motivation for this is to reduce strain on the right pinky finger.
-This was done after analyzing the workman layout.
+This was done after analyzing the workman layout and key frequency charts.

 ## Credits
 The mac file was created with [Ukelele V3](https://scripts.sil.org/ukelele) and should work on all versions of MacOS.
 The PC files where created a long time ago and I don't know if they still work, PRs welcome.